-- 3.4(a) During a hearing, each of the parties shall have the right to: - (1) Call and examine witnesses; - (2) Present evidence determined to be relevant by the Presiding Officer, regardless of its admissibility in a court of law; - (3) Cross-examine any witness on any matter relevant to the issues; - (4) Impeach any witness; - (5) Rebut any evidence; - (6) Have a record made of the proceeding, copies of which may be obtained by the physician upon payment of any reasonable charges associated with the preparation thereof; and - (7) Submit a written statement at the close of the hearing at a time designated by the Presiding Officer and agreed upon by the parties.
+3.4(a) During a hearing, each of the parties shall have the right to:

+- (1) Call and examine witnesses; - (2) Present evidence determined to be relevant by the Presiding Officer, regardless of its admissibility in a court of law; - (3) Cross-examine any witness on any matter relevant to the issues; - (4) Impeach any witness; - (5) Rebut any evidence; - (6) Have a record made of the proceeding, copies of which may be obtained by the physician upon payment of any reasonable charges associated with the preparation thereof; and - (7) Submit a written statement at the close of the hearing.

-If any Practitioner who requested the hearing does not testify in his/her own behalf, he/she may be called and examined as if under cross-examination.
+If any practitioner who requested the hearing does not testify in his/her own behalf, he/she may be called and examined as if under cross-examination.